iarna/streampub/README.md

 Most work off of files on disk rather than in memory constructs.
 Only one other provides a stream that I was able to find was [epub-generator](https://npmjs.com/package/epub-generator) and it only provides a read stream.
-I wanted to be able to build a full pipeline so that, for instance, the whole pipeline would support backpressure.
+I wanted to be able to build a full pipeline for, for example, backpressure reasons.
 I also very much wanted to be able to set epub metadata after object construction time.